tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 - `grad`: This is the derivative of the final output of the expression with respect to the current node.

 ## Backprop by hand through Andrej's Graph
-Karpathy uses a graphical visualisation of expressions (shown in the image below) to improve intuition around finding derivatives at each node with respect to the output.
+Karpathy uses a graphical visualisation of expressions (shown in the image below) to improve intuition around finding derivatives at each node.
 The expression used in his video is shown below, along with the graph that shows how nodes are combined with operations.
 We will move through this expression from right to left filling in the `grad` attributes for each `value` object.

+In all cases, we are finding the derivative of the output of the expression (L) with respect to the node that we are currently focusing on.
+This is so that we know how changing the `data` of the node will affect the output of the expression.
 ```python
 e = a * b
 d = e + c